 2. In both cases, you will receive an individual case number.
 Please note the number down and keep it safe.

-3. This case number is your personal key to the Compliance Reporting System and to the report you have filed.
+3. This case number is your personal key to the Speak Up System and to the report you have filed.
 It allows you to track the progress of your case and to provide additional information.
 You will be asked to enter this number each time you access the system.

 5. At anytime you can go back into the website, and track the progress of your case using your case number.